AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/translate-content.md

 1. The **Translation Job** window lists all items in the job.
 ![Translation Job detail](assets/translation-job-detail.png)
 1. Tap or click a line to see the detail of that line, keeping in mind that one line may represent multiple content items to translate.
-1. Tap or click the selection checkbox for a line item to see further options such as the option to delete it from the job or view it in the Content Fragments console.
+1. Tap or click the selection checkbox for a line item to see further options such as the option to delete it from the job or view it in the Content Fragments or Assets consoles.

 ![Translation Job options](assets/translation-job-options.png)